About Roshan

 Life

 I live in Raleigh, North Carolina with my wife, Becca.
-We’ve been here since 2017.
-Before that, I lived in India and Saudi Arabia, and later in Louisville, Kentucky, where Becca and I met, married, and began building our life together.
-Living across cultures shaped how I learned to navigate difference, pay attention to people, and understand belonging as something that is built rather than assumed.
+We’ve been here since 2017, and it’s become home in the truest sense.
+Before that, I lived in India and Saudi Arabia, and later in Louisville, Kentucky, where Becca and I met, married, and started building our life together.

 Work